You can make a catapult out of Lincoln Logs! Our step-by-step instructions with images will show you exactly how to do it!

 Load your catapult bucket with ammunition, pull back and FIRE!

-I hope you and your kids enjoy trying out this Make Your Own Log Catapult project and that you experiment and design one of your own as well.
+I hope you and your kids enjoy trying out this Lincoln Log Catapult project and that you experiment and design one of your own as well.
 This is a fun activity that is packed with learning opportunities.

 You can expand the learning a bit by reading about the history of Lincoln Logs in this article.
 Very interesting.